 Nafin Elias, B.A.

-Nafin Elias is a first-year student in the clinical/counseling psychology master’s program at William Paterson University.
+Nafin Elias is a second-year student in the clinical/counseling psychology master’s program at William Paterson University.
 Her professional interests and goals developed from her own cultural identity and journey as a multicultural student.
 As an immigrant, she felt that it was important to explore and navigate the intersectionality that she and many other students have experienced.
 Elias has extensively volunteered and worked within her local communities and at William Paterson University.
 During her undergraduate experience, some of the work she has done includes volunteering her time to mentor students enrolled in the course “Psychology of Women”, worked as co-researcher in the Social Cognition/Perception Research Lab Team, and has been a part of the Circassian Benevolent Association in Wayne, New Jersey for nearly a decade.
 Nafin believes that strong communities are shaped by individuals who want to help others achieve their goals; Elias hopes to do just that through her future work in the field of clinical/counseling psychology.

 Nuu Grenier, B.A., M. Ed.

-Nuu Grenier (They/Them) is a first-year master’s student in the Clinical and Counseling program at William Paterson University.
+Nuu Grenier (They/Them) is a second-year master’s student in the Clinical and Counseling program at William Paterson University.
 Nuu graduated with a BA in Television and Digital Media from Montclair State University in 2015 and in 2017 they completed their MA in School Counseling at Frostburg State University.
 Nuu currently works for the Women’s Center at William Paterson University and collaborates with the staff there to facilitate informational workshops on Intimidate Partner Violence Prevention and LGBTQIA+ inclusive programming.

 As a part of their studies, Nuu is currently researching Intimate Partner Violence (IPV) within the LGBTQIA+ community.
 Additional research interests include LGBTQIA+ health, sexual and gender identity development, and suicide prevention strategies for LGBTQIA+ individuals.